-“The Lord has been very angry with your fathers.
-Therefore say to them, ‘Thus says the Lord of hosts: “Return to Me,” says the Lord of hosts, “and I will return to you,” says the Lord of hosts.
-“Do not be like your fathers, to whom the former prophets preached, saying, ‘Thus says the Lord of hosts: “Turn now from your evil ways and your evil deeds.” ‘ But they did not hear nor heed Me,” says the Lord.
-“Your fathers, where are they?
-And the prophets, do they live forever?
-Yet surely My words and My statutes, which I commanded My servants the prophets, did they not overtake your fathers?
-“So they returned and said: ‘Just as the Lord of hosts determined to do to us, according to our ways and according to our deeds, so He has dealt with us.’ ” ’ ”
+“The LORD has been very angry with your fathers.
+Therefore say to them, ‘Thus says the LORD of hosts: “Return to Me,” says the LORD of hosts, “and I will return to you,” says the LORD of hosts.
+“Do not be like your fathers, to whom the former prophets preached, saying, ‘Thus says the LORD of hosts: “Turn now from your evil ways and your evil deeds.
+But they did not hear nor heed Me,” says the LORD.

 a.
-The Lord has been very angry with your fathers: Zechariah begins his prophecy with a call to repentance, and a call that remembers the poor spiritual heritage of Israel and Judah.
-The sin of their fathers doomed the nation to exile, and Zechariah warns the people to remember the same could happen to them.
+The LORD has been very angry with your fathers: Zechariah began his prophecy with a call to repentance, and a call that remembered the poor spiritual heritage of Israel and Judah.
+The sin of their fathers doomed the nation to exile, and Zechariah warned the people to remember that the same could happen to them.

 i.
 We should remember that these weren’t “bad people” – they were the remnant that returned from Babylon.
 Hundreds of thousands of people went into the Babylonian captivity and only about 50,000 returned.
-Those who did were the most committed to the Lord and to the restoration of Jerusalem.
-Yet even they, some 18 years after returning to the Promised Land, needed to hear and heed the warning of the Lord.
+Those who did were the most committed to the LORD and to the restoration of Jerusalem.
+Yet even they, some 18 years after returning to the Promised Land, needed to hear and heed this warning from the LORD.

-· The work was hard to rebuild and restore
+· The work to rebuild and restore was difficult.

 i.
-Each of these circumstances made them feel that God was far away; through Zechariah God assures them that He is not distant.
-They would return to Him, He would return to them.
+Each of these circumstances made them feel that God was far away; through Zechariah God assured them that He was not distant.
+They would return to Him, and He would return to them.

 ii.
 Return to Me: Sometimes we wish God would make us return to Him, instead of wooing us to return out of our own choice.
 Nevertheless, God wants our freely given love, so He prompts us to choose Him and return to Him.

 c.
 Yet surely My words and My statutes, which I commanded My servants the prophets, did they not overtake your fathers?
 God’s promises outlived and outlasted all the previous prophets and ancestors.
-Zechariah charges God’s people to not only rebuild the temple (the emphasis of his contemporary prophet Haggai), but to rebuild their relationship with Him and learn from the lessons of their fathers.
+Zechariah encouraged God’s people to not only rebuild the temple (the emphasis of his contemporary prophet Haggai) but also to rebuild their relationship with the LORD and learn from the lessons of their fathers.